Oak Kings and Dragons

 8. An Arthur Rackham tree – wonderful what nature can do.

-9. Deena Kakaya says:
+9. Deena Kakaya's avatar Deena Kakaya says:

 You know what, every time I read your posts I want to take a long, long walk and just ‘be’.